Pyrolusite

 At the Clargillhead vein, Garrigill, Alston Moor, Eden, Cumbria, England, UK, pyrolusite occurs as rare fibrous aggregates up to 60 microns in diameter in the quartz-fluorite gangue (JRS 23.51).

-At Croft Quarry, Croft, Blaby, Leicestershire, England, UK, pyrolusite is associated with palygorskite and dolomite (JRS 20.24).
+At the Croft and Huncote Quarry, Croft, Blaby, Leicestershire, England, UK, pyrolusite is associated with palygorskite and dolomite (JRS 20.24).

 In the Tombstone Mining District, Arizona, USA pyrolusite occurs as inclusions in calcite, and associated with quartz, bromian chlorargyrite, chlorargyrite and cerussite.
 Where cerussite and pyromorphite dominate, there is a strong goethite-muscovite variety illite-pyrolusite alteration.
 (R&M 90.4.345).